backplane/conex/shunit2/README.md

 [`alpine:edge`](https://hub.docker.com/_/alpine/)-based dockerization of [shUnit2](https://github.com/kward/shunit2/), the "xUnit-based unit test framework for Bourne-based shell scripts."

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/shunit2).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/shunit2).

 ## Usage